 Digital trail maps are available online.

 Embrace the world of horticulture and meander through the lush gardens of Willowwood Arboretum.
 With a collection of over 2100 types of native and exotic plants, the sights are sure to amaze.
 Pack your lunch and bring a blanket, find the perfect secluded location, and take in the beauty of the sit.
 An annual Fall Open House is held in September, featuring talks and tours.
 Autumn is a special time at Willowwood as the vast array of native and exotic plants puts on a colorful show.
-Weather permitting, enjoy snowshoeing and visit this magnificent site in an entirely new way.
+Weather permitting, enjoy snowshoeing and cross-country skiing to experience this magnificent site in an entirely new way.

 The Special Events page highlights programs and activities, offering unique and fun opportunities for visitors of all ages.